0xDE57/dolphin_servicemenus/README.md

 # dolphin_servicemenus
 Right-Click Utilities for KDE Dolphin service menus.
 These files add new actions to the right-click menu's for Dolphin file explorer.
-These commands simply pass the file or folder as an argument to common utilies to solve various common tasks.
+These commands simply pass the file or folder as an argument to common utilities to solve various common tasks.

 See Docs: https://develop.kde.org/docs/apps/dolphin/service-menus/